 Zanzibar, also known as the Spice Islands, is the original tropical paradise.
-Golden beaches are flanked by palm trees aside the Indian Ocean.
-The islands lie just off the coast of East Africa.
+Just off the coast of East Africa, it’s home to golden beaches, flanked by palm trees aside the Indian Ocean.

 While Zanzibar is a place to relax on the beach, it also has a wide range of attractions, from the historic streets and alleyways of Stone Town, to boat trips to see dolphins or turtles, to the Jazani Forest, noted for its monkeys.
 Diving among the coral reefs is also an exciting possibility.

 Zanzibar lies off the coast of mainland Tanzania which offers the possibility of combining your visit with a wildlife safari to the Serengeti National Park or a visit to Mount Kilimanjaro.

 How to get the authentic Zanzibar experience

 The best way to make the most of your visit to Zanzibar is with a local tour guide.

 To contact a local tour guide, email firstname.lastname@example.org or call +255772871073.
 Boris speaks English, German and Italian.